 Windows Subsystem for Linux Install & Setup

-The WSL terminal window resembles what you would see in a terminal on a linux VM hosted on Windows.
 WSL includes access to your home directory on the Windows side via NTFS.
-So if your Windows username was "bill" then from the WSL linux terminal window you can see bill's download folder as /mnt/c/Users/bill/Downloads.
-This mount point is a convenient way to share files between your Windows home directory and WSL.
-The username you pick to run in the WSL Linux environment has sudo/admin privileges and need not be the same as your username on the Windows side.
+So if your Windows username was "bill" then from the WSL linux terminal window you can see bill's download folder as the linux path /mnt/c/Users/bill/Downloads in your default shell, e.g., bash, tcsh.
+This mount point is a convenient way to share files between your Windows home directory and Linux running in WSL.
+The username you pick when you setup the WSL environment has sudo/admin privileges in the linux environment and need not be the same as your username on the Windows side.

 As of this writing, WSL version 2 is available.
-If no version of WSL is currently installed on your Windows machine, then follow these instructions to install WSL version 2,
+If no version of WSL is currently installed on your Windows machine, then follow the MS documentation to install WSL version 2,

 If you previously installed WSL version 1 on your machine, then you can also install WSL version 2 and pick one version to use as the default.
 There appears to be no requirement to switch to WSL version 2 if you are already working with WSL version 1.
 Installing WSL version 2 should not prevent using linux images you've worked with under WSL version 1.
 The instructions in the link above should work if WSL version 1 is already on your system.

-The previous instructions for the manual setup and install of WSL version 1 are listed below (skip if using WSL version 2).
+Previous instructions for the manual setup and install of WSL version 1 (skip if using WSL version 2), Enable WSL version 1 from PowerShell

 Install and Run a Linux OS in WSL